Falcon-Punch/Advanced-Keylogger/README.md

-# Advanced-Keylogger
+# Advanced Keylogger

-Personal project of attempting to write an advanced Keylogger in C++ (In Progress)
+A personal project where I attempt to create an advanced Keylogger in C++ (In Progress).

+## Disclaimer:
+**This project is for learning and educational purposes only.
+Please do not use this program for illegal purposes!**

-Goals for project:
+### Goals for project:

+* Learn about ethical hacking and computer security
-* create a program that is undetectable by anti-virus software
+* Create a program that is undetectable by anti-virus software
-* all key logs will be encrypted
+* Program will encrypt all key logs
-* key logs will be written to a file and sent to my email
+* Key logs will be written to a file and sent to my email
+* Method of decrypting file sent to my email